BSDStammtisch/bsdstammtisch.at/posts/bsdstammtisch-0x0b-2019-02-12.md

 ## Topics
 - FreeBSD 12 is out
+    - Fun with upgrades to 12
+    - VIMAGE Jails now default
+- FOSDEM19 happened
+- Grazer Linuxtage upcoming
+- Wiener Linuxwochen upcoming or so
 - Ansible on FreeBSD with new energy!
 - FreeBSD finally starts with (incomplete) ASR patch.